Shahmir675/SMOOD/README.md

 In today’s ever-changing landscape of financial markets, accurately gauging and measuring market feedback is a crucial skill for any investor, financial advisor, trader or market researcher.
 However, since the advent of the internet the data has grown exponentially in size.
 Therefore, it is difficult to analyze the vast majority of news, twitter posts and financial reports to make an accurate decision.
 Manual analysis of the data in this way can lead to errors, bias or overheads, because the nature of capital markets is dynamic and prone to change quickly.
 Hence, there is an ever-growing need for automated market sentiment analysis systems that can efficiently process and analyze large volumes of textual data to provide timely and actionable insights into market sentiment trends and their potential impact on market movements.
 <br>
 ## 4. Objectives
-SMood aims to achieve the following objectives:
+SMOOD aims to achieve the following objectives:
--	**Automated Sentiment Analysis:** SMood will be able to perform automated sentiment analysis over a period to provide market sentiment of a stock using Natural Language Processing techniques.
+-	**Automated Sentiment Analysis:** SMOOD will be able to perform automated sentiment analysis over a period to provide market sentiment of a stock using Natural Language Processing techniques.
-- **Real-Time Analysis:** SMood will analyze the data in real-time over a specific period, ensuring that it captures the market sentiment with maximum possible accuracy.
+- **Real-Time Analysis:** SMOOD will analyze the data in real-time over a specific period, ensuring that it captures the market sentiment with maximum possible accuracy.
--	**Sentiment Classification:** SMood will collect news headlines and analyze it for sentiments, classifying it into positive, negative or neutral sentiments.
+-	**Sentiment Classification:** SMOOD will collect news headlines and analyze it for sentiments, classifying it into positive, negative or neutral sentiments.
 -	**Contextualization:** It also displays the key news and events that influence the sentiment of the market.
 ## 5. Proposed Solution
 To solve the problem, we propose the transformer-based approach using the FinBERT model.
 It is a pre-trained Transformer model that was further trained on large financial corpus and serves as the backbone of the application.
 The model has been pre-trained by researchers on huge amounts of data and can form context and relationship between words.
 We then fine-tune the FinBERT model as needed to tailor it for our financial application.